halmasieh/bikesharing/README.md

-2- The Number of Trips Between Two Stations: By determining the number of people travelling between the two stations, it is possible to determine what facilities should be installed along the route for their saftey and which roads shoud be smooth and suitable for bike riding.
+2- **The Number of Trips Between Two Stations**: By determining the number of people travelling between the two stations, it is possible to determine what facilities should be installed along the route for their saftey and which roads shoud be smooth and suitable for bike riding.